rjynn/GreenAdvisor/EnergyDemo.md

 [watch the demo video](https://archive.org/details/junit_greenminer)

 Junit service allows users to upload an android app and junit apk and have their tests run on greenminer, with their power consumption measured.
+This service is just for demonstration purposes, you don't need to run this for completing the Feedback questionnaire.

 # Example:
 You have an app in Eclipse with a Junit test suite.
 Follow the steps: